-There is a whole genre of exposé literature that follows this formula: “I am an ex-[whatever] and I am going to reveal the shocking inside secrets.”
-Ex-Communist.
-Ex-Mormon.
-Ex-Satanist.
-Ex-Janitor at Area 51.
-Ex-Catholic priest (Charles Chiniquy, Fifty Years in the Church of Rome, 1885).
-Ex Guy-who-sprayed-chemtrails-from-my-jet.
+There is a whole genre of exposé literature, interviews, videos that follow this familiar formula: “I am an ex-[whatever] and I am going to reveal the shocking inside secrets.”

-To be fair, sometimes these revelations are legitimate: there are plenty of ex-Scientologists who seem to tell a consistent tale of what they saw on the inside.
-Some Jehovah’s Witnesses, KKK members, the same.
+To be fair, sometimes these revelations are legitimate: there are plenty of ex-Scientologists who seem to tell a consistent tale of what they saw on the inside (I recommend this one).
+Some ex-Jehovah’s Witnesses, KKK members, porn stars, the same.
 There is a documentary I saw recently that argued that kids in a Christian “tough love” program were being physically and psychologically abused.
 And sometimes “unnamed sources” in high places leak information to the media.

 There is a psychological side to this, which I explored here, that some people rewrite their history in order to erase the fact that they have lived very ordinary lives.
 I quote: